irlnathan/hackeconomics.github.io/_posts/2016-8-19-What-are-the-tools-that-central-banks-use-to-influence-economies-around-the-world?.md

 ---
 layout: post
-title: What are the tools that central banks use to influence economies of the world?
+title: What are the tools that central banks use to influence economies around the world?
 ---

 **_v1.0_**